gvwilson/sdxjs/src/package-manager/index.md

 ### Parsing semantic versions {.exercise}

-Using the techniques of <a section="regex-parser"/>, write a parser for a subset of the [semantic versioning specification][semver-spec].
+Using the techniques of [% x regex-parser %], write a parser for a subset of the [semantic versioning specification][semver-spec].

 ### Using scoring functions {.exercise}